-So you decided your big dream is to become a triathlete after the age of 40?
+You decided your big dream is to become a triathlete after the age of 40.

-Now here you are, sweat dripping down your face, barely catching your breath, as you’ve just wrapped up an intense triathlete-training workout and you are now supposed to do a “cooldown.”
+Now here you are, sweat dripping down your face, barely catching your breath, as you’ve just wrapped up an intense triathlete-training workout and you believe that you are now supposed to do a “cool-down.”

-Honestly, if you are anything like me then most of the time you just don’t feel like it.
+Honestly, if you are anything like me, then most of the time you just don’t feel like performing a cool-down.

-What the heck is a cool-down for triathlete training?
+What the heck is a cool-down for triathlete training anyway?